fuentez145/fuentez145/README.md

 ## 🌐 Let's Connect

 I am open to collaboration, feel free to get in touch.
-You can reach me on Discord at `peterjung7418#1814` or `its.hotaro`.
+You can reach me on Discord at `its.kaede`.

 Remember, "Learning never exhausts the mind." - Leonardo da Vinci